Operation Apache Snow

-Operation Apache Snow was a joint U.S. Army and Army of the Republic of Vietnam (ARVN) military operation (10 May – 7 June 1969) during the Vietnam War designed to keep pressure on the People's Army of Vietnam (PAVN) units in the A Sầu Valley and prevent them from mounting any attacks on the neighboring coastal provinces.
+Operation Apache Snow was a joint United States Army (US Army) and Army of the Republic of Vietnam (ARVN) military operation (10 May – 7 June 1969) during the Vietnam War designed to keep pressure on the People's Army of Vietnam (PAVN) units in the A Sầu Valley and prevent them from mounting any attacks on the neighboring coastal provinces.

 Background

 The A Sầu Valley was an important corridor for the PAVN and Viet Cong (VC), who frequently used it to transport supplies from Laos into South Vietnam as well as employed it as staging area for attacks.
 Previous sweeps of the valley in Operation Delaware (19 April – 17 May 1968), Operation Dewey Canyon (22 January – 18 March 1969) and Operation Massachusetts Striker (28 February - 8 May 1969) in the preceding year had resulted in over 2,000 enemy casualties, but were unsuccessful at removing the PAVN from the valley.

 Apache Snow was planned as an operation involving ten battalions.
-The initial assault force consisted of troops from the 187th, 501st, and 506th Infantry Regiments of the 101st Airborne Division, the 9th Marine Regiment, and the ARVN 1st Division.
+The initial assault force consisted of troops from the 187th, 501st, and 506th Infantry Regiments of the US 101st Airborne Division, the US 9th Marine Regiment, and the ARVN 1st Division.
 The plan was to block escape routes into Laos and assault enemy formations and strongholds.

+Since March 1969, Military Region Trị Thiên sent three regiments: the 6th (aka Phú Xuân Regiment of Trị Thiên), the 9th, and the 29th (aka 3rd Regiment of 324th Infantry Division) to the A Shau Valley.
+On 8 May, the 29th Regiment under commander Ma Vĩnh Lan and commissar Kiều Tam Nguyên completed its units deployment and fortifications on Hill 937.
+Supporting them were 10 companies, including: reconnaissance, sapper, special operation, 82mm mortar, 75mm DKZ, 12.7mm AAA, signals, transportation, medic, and guards units.